 With its national debt rising relative to its increasing productivity, the United States has recently been supplanted by China as the world’s largest economy.
 What has been the impact of the U.S. economy and its deficit on American society in terms of both growing prosperity and economic inequality?
 What is its role in a globalized world?
 How have economic interests and institutions shaped and influenced American political decision-making?
 You will examine the structures of the U.S. economy, their domestic and global effects, and how the U.S. became an economic powerhouse.

-For the second term of Global History III student choose one of the following courses:
+For the second term of Global History III students can choose any History elective.

 What is the reason behind major ideological and cultural revolutions?
-In this course, you will explore some of the most revolutionary events and ideas of their time, from the Renaissance and the Reformation to Darwinism, and from the French Revolution to the Arab Spring.
+In this course, you will explore some of the most revolutionary events and ideas of their time, from the Renaissance to the Arab Spring and current day revolutions.
 You will analyze how people’s ideas and actions have transformed society, sometimes unintentionally, and the long-lasting global impact of these transformations.
 You will discuss the role of those revolutionary ideas and actions in provoking political change.
 You will compare and contrast their philosophical origins and political legacies and assess their achievements against their goals.